BookingSync/bookingsync-api-docs/content/reference/authorization.md

 ### Refreshing access token

-Api calls made with expired token will return an HTTP Status Code 401 (Unauthorized).
+API calls made with expired token will return an HTTP Status Code 401 (Unauthorized).
 To prevent this from happening, request a new `access_token` using the `refresh_token`, by performing the action below before the `access_token` expiration.
 You can find your token lifetime (in seconds), by checking the `expires_in` attribute in authorization response.

 1. POST (application/x-www-form-urlencoded) the following parameters to `https://www.bookingsync.com/oauth/token`
   * client_id